cwright08/F1_Greatest_Driver/README.md

-# udacity_blog
-Repository for Udacity Blog Post
+Repository for Formula 1, Greatest Ever Driver Blog Post

-Communicates the libraries used, the motivation for the project, the files in the repository with a small description of each, a summary of the results of the analysis, and necessary acknowledgements
+Project Description & Motivation
+This project conducts a simple analysis on Formula 1 data from 1950-2020 in an attempt to explore the topic

+The project also forms a key submission for the Udacity Data Science Nanodegree program 2021.

+Acknowledgements

+Data Required

+Code Files

+Libraries and technology

+Methodology

+Results Summary